kesem-io/kesem-sdk/README.md

 # Kesem.io SDK - Technical Documentation

 The purpose of this SDK is to provide a rapid solution for developers looking to develop custom cryptocurrency wallets and/or dApps.
+Kesem is a secure mulitisig wallet with advanced transaction risk assessment.

 <q><strong>In Buidl we trust</strong></q>